 The first four Strategic Focus Areas are drawn from the key themes determined by the work undertaken by our Community Panel.
-The strategies, key initiatives and actions that directly respond to our community's vision and the priorities our community identified through the Share Strathbogie engagement process are highlighted by the symbol.
+The strategies, key initiatives and actions that directly respond to our community's vision and the priorities our community identified through the Share Strathbogie engagement process are highlighted by the symbol to the right.